 Russia-Ukraine war: List of key events, day 685

-As the war enters ifs 685th day, these are the main developments.
+As the war enters its 685th day, these are the main developments.

 Published On 9 Jan 2024